Our ultimate Venice attractions guide outlining the best things to do in Venice

 5. Doges Palace

-A truly remarkable building and one of the most iconic in Venice, Doges Palace is a must-see during your visit.
-Sitting in St Mark’s Square but also over-looking the Grand Canal, Doges Palace is easy to find and a very good point of reference, plus it’s very difficult to miss.
+Doges Palace is an iconic and truly remarkable building in Venice, a must-see during your visit.
+Conveniently located in St Mark’s Square and overlooking the Grand Canal, it's easy to find and serves as an excellent point of reference.

-With a beautiful facade featuring incredible arches made from white stone and a series of diamond patterns along the walls, Doges Palace is full of tiny details that you notice the longer you admire it.
-Inside is just as extraordinary as you find incredibly decorated rooms with original furniture and artwork.
-Tours are of course available and recommended, but be sure to take in the incredible details yourself in your own time as well.
+Its beautiful facade features incredible arches made from white stone and a series of diamond patterns along the walls, revealing tiny details the longer you admire it.
+The interior is just as extraordinary, with incredibly decorated rooms showcasing original furniture and artwork.
+While tours are available and recommended, be sure to also take your time to appreciate the incredible details yourself.

 6. Bridge of Sighs